KP1709/KP1709/README.md

 <br></br>

 ## 👩🏽‍💻 About me
-I'm a computer science graduate who caught the bug for front-end/web development.
+I'm a computer science graduate who caught the bug for front-end development.
 Even though I was exposed to web development briefly throughout secondary school and Sixth Form, it took me until university to realise my interest.

 A second-year module (Software Engineering) pushed me to code a basic project using HTML, CSS and Bootstrap.
 After the module finished, I continued to learn front-end development.
 I've learned about Responsive design and Javascript (including the basics of React).
 Additionally, I've experimented with tools including Penpot and Font Awesome.